Overview

 Financial Planning

-insurance analysis, retirement planning, education funding, estate planning, cash flow analysis, assistance with budgeting, and
+planning, education funding, estate planning, cash flow analysis, assistance with budgeting, and preparation of personal balance

-preparation of personal balance sheets as well as numerous other items related to a client’s financial profile.
-Financial planning
+sheets, as well as numerous other items related to a client’s financial profile.
+Financial planning services are provided in conjunction

-services can be provided in conjunction with our investment management and advisory services or can be provided on a standalone
+with our investment management and advisory services or on a standalone basis.
+Based upon a review of information and data

-basis.
-Based upon a review of information and data provided by the client, a written plan or other agreed-upon deliverable will be
+provided by the client, a written plan or other agreed-upon deliverable will be prepared that includes our analysis of each client’s

-recommend that clients review their financial plan at least annually or following any significant change to their personal or financial
+annually or following any significant change to their personal or financial circumstances.
+We do not provide any accounting, tax, or

-or legal documents in connection with the implementation of any financial plan.
+legal advice and we do not prepare any tax returns or legal documents in connection with the implementation of any financial plan.

 Standalone financial planning services are rendered only after a written agreement for such services has been executed.
 The written